cs10/sp23/lab-checkoffs.md

       - Please show me your `snowflake` block.
       - Please show me your `crazy-tree` block.

-  - lab_name: Testing + Homework 3
-    lab_no: 9
-    topic_file: berkeley_bjc/2048-testing/2048.topic
-    questions:
-      - How does the test block work?
-What is its domain and range?
-      - How will writing tests help you for the 2048 assignment?
-      - How do merge up and merge column work?
-What is the domain/range of each block?
-      - What is the domain and range of the update display block?
-      - Show us the output of your test block on the merge column.
-Explain why this output makes sense.

   - lab_name: HOFS and Functions as Data
     lab_no: 10